Saturday, December 13, 2008

 All students in here are humans.

-Bad Structure (what if a dog were a student in our class?), so Overall Bad (even though the premises are true)
+Bad Structure (what if a dog were a student in our class?), so Overall Bad (even though the premises are true)3) (from Stephen Colbert)

 Bush is either a great prez or the greatest prez.